01joja/project-mirror-E7020E/README.md

 ### To be expected in later releases

+- Fix error when connecting to some Windows devices.
 - Support to change RGB for more values than 0 and 1.
 - Fine tuning of sensor.
 - A way to change settings by using the terminal.
 - New design of scroll wheel.